Seraaron/agora/srd/Wounds and Scars.md

 This can be visually signified on your [character sheet](#charsheet) by putting a light slash through your current rank and writing the new rank in superscript (eg. $5$ → $\cancel{5} ^6$).

-#ast If the chosen ability is already at rank 6, then regressing it to 'rank X' means that you are completely unable to use that ability; and you will fail all rolls with it automatically.
+#asterisk If the chosen ability is already at rank 6, then regressing it to 'rank X' means that you are completely unable to use that ability; and you will fail all rolls with it automatically.

 ### Types of Wounds

 When you put a slash through your current ability rank, you should also give a name to the trauma, and [[Taking notes|write a note]] about it somewhere on your character sheet or in your journal.
 This name should reflect the kind of harm that was done to you:

-> #eg
+> ### Eg.
 >
 > - **Mental wounds** could mean psychological trauma or memory loss (Res), or damage to your eyes or ears or other senses (Wit), reduced cognition (App / Wit), or some other kind of brain damage (Any), or simply that part of your face or body is disfigured which affects your confidence (App).
 >
 > - **Physical wounds** might mean broken bones (Fin), muscle damage (Swi), a bad infection or disease, or poisoning (End), organ rupture (End), or a lost limb (Fin / Swi), or something equally crippling (Any).

-#que [[Capabilities]] aren't typically able to be wounded, though some have unique [[Stress|stresses]] associated with them.
+#question [[Capabilities]] aren't typically able to be wounded, though some have unique [[Stress|stresses]] associated with them.

 ### Convalescence